borntofrappe/game-development/07 Pokemon/Pokemon 4/README.md

   self.player.currentAnimation = self.animation
 end
 ```

+For the `Animation` class once again refer to the Super Mario Bros project, specifically the `Character` demos.

 In the `update` function of the individual states, the idea is to then map how the player behaves in the particular state.